Sirotyann/BrowserUpdates/Chrome/108/user-preference-media-features-headers/README.md

 # How to switch Chrome dark/light theme
 Windows settings -> Personalization -> Colors -> Choose your default app mode

+# How to turn on Chrome reduced motion
+Windows settings > Ease of Access > Display > Show animations in Windows.

 # Reference
 https://web.dev/user-preference-media-features-headers/